taboularasa/heroku_env_compare/README.md

 ## Usage

-This gem assumes that you have heroku toolbelt installed and configured Given two app names, provided by
+This gem assumes that you have heroku toolbelt installed and configured.

+Given two app names, provided by

 `$ heroku list`